moiexpositoalonsolab/grenepipe/README.md

-Snakemake pipeline for variant calling from raw sample sequences with a lot of bells and whistles.
+Snakemake pipeline for variant calling from raw sample sequences, with lots of bells and whistles.

 ![grenepipe logo](/doc/logo/grenepipe.png?raw=true)